-We love how Robert Welsch of Tarrytown, NY’sWestover Landscape Designmade the most of the sunny front yard at this home with its classic Dutch colonial dwelling, transforming a once dull and damaged lawn into a four season garden with so much curb appeal.
+We love how Robert Welsch of Tarrytown, NY’s Westover Landscape Design made the most of the sunny front yard at this home.
+This is done with it's classic Dutch colonial dwelling.
+Transforming a once dull and damaged lawn into a four season garden with so much curb appeal.

 Get the Look: Hardworking Front Yard

-There are lots of plants here, but not that many varieties.
+- There are lots of plants here, but not that many varieties.
 Masses of Limelight hydrangeas and Ivory Halo dogwood not only make care easier, but create huge impact.